 MS Degree Information

 The MS Program in Kinesiology with a concentration in Motor Behavior is primarily intended for individuals who wish to gain an advanced knowledge base in the areas of motor learning and motor control.
-Additionally there is a heavy research emphasis with all students required to complete a thesis.
+This is a coursework only degree.

 Plan of Study